-TIMEP is now accepting applications for its spring 2018 internship program.
-Please submit applications by November 1, 2017.
+TIMEP is now accepting applications for its summer 2018 internship program.
+Please submit applications by March 31, 2018.

 Thank you for your interest in working at the Tahrir Institute for Middle East Policy.
 Information on what to include in your application is included in the position description.
 Please note that we only accept application materials for the openings listed below.
 Any applications sent that are not in response to a listed opening will not be retained.